KF-Art/Sierra-Dark-Fluxbox/README.md

 # Sierra-Dark-Fluxbox
 MacOS Sierra inspired dark theme for Fluxbox window manager.
+This is a fork based on JUANFGS's Sierra theme at <a href="https://www.pling.com/p/1229892/">Pling</a>.
+All credits goes to him.

 ![preview1](preview1.png?raw=true)